BUY PREGNANCY TESTS & OVULATION TESTS

 Causes of Implantation Bleeding

 During conception, an embryo forms after a viable sperm fertilises the egg.
-The embryo enters the uterine cavity through the uterine tubes.
-The embryo attaches itself to the uterine wall once it reaches the uterus.
+The embryo enters the uterine cavity through the uterine tubes and attaches itself to the uterine wall once it reaches the uterus.
 The implantation process may cause some blood vessels found in the uterine wall to break, causing light bleeding during early pregnancy.
 However, the bleeding does not affect the foetus in any way.

 Can you have implantation bleeding that looks like a period?